docsforadobe/after-effects-plugin-guide/docs/ppro/premiere-elements.rst

 [Program Files]\Adobe\Adobe Premiere Elements [version]\Plug- in\Common\EffectPreviews\

-The filename should be the match name of the effect, which you specify in the `PiPL <#_bookmark55>`__, prefixed with "AE."
+The filename should be the match name of the effect, which you specify in the :ref:`intro/pipl-resources`, prefixed with "AE."
 So if the match name was "MatchName", then the filename should be "AE.MatchName.png"